 You will not be happy by succumbing to the pressure of your peer group.
 I have seen that people, who want to overspend, motivate others to overspend too.
 So, if you agree to this, your financial situation will never improve.

 Choose a lifestyle that you want to have instead of matching yours with others.
+You may want to assess your financial situation and see why you’re living paycheck to paycheck and how to stop.

 Have multiple savings accounts instead of one